usydtarangkant-web/Assignment-2-help-us-plz-/README.md

 ### Valid input
 As stated earlier, the user needs to input three values: the position and the period after the initial period and this can be done by changing:
-- Servo_SetPulse(USER INPUT) in main.c to SERVO_PULSE_CW_US, SERVO_PULSE_CENTRE_US, or SERVO_PULSE_CCW_US
+- `Servo_SetPulse(USER INPUT)` in main.c to SERVO_PULSE_CW_US, SERVO_PULSE_CENTRE_US, or SERVO_PULSE_CCW_US
-- Timer_SetPeriod(&g_ledTimer, USER INPUT) in main.c to any specified period
+- `Timer_SetPeriod(&g_ledTimer, USER INPUT)` in main.c to any specified period
-- Timer_OnceMs(&g_shotTimer, USER INPUT, OneShotCallback) in main.c to any specified delay value
+- `Timer_OnceMs(&g_shotTimer, USER INPUT, OneShotCallback)` in main.c to any specified delay value
 ### Functions and modularity
 To successfully implement this task, it was divided into three modules:
-- main.c: which initialises the board, enables the clocks, toggles required LEDs, sets the interrupt, and ties together all other modules in a loop
+- `main.c`: which initialises the board, enables the clocks, toggles required LEDs, sets the interrupt, and ties together all other modules in a loop
-- timer.c: which deals with part a, b and d of the task.
+- `timer.c`: which deals with part a, b and d of the task.
 This module allows 8 different software timers to be stored, changes between ms to us to timer ticks for the servo, stores a pointer for the callback, starts and stops the periodic timer, allows a change in the period, and has functions for the one-shot (one for the servo in ticks)
-- pwm.c: which deals with part c; and so sets the PWM signal for high and low, initialises the servo, defines the different servo positions, defines the callback functions for the periodic and one-shot functions, and defines the timer ticks to the Systick interrupt
+- `pwm.c`: which deals with part c; and so sets the PWM signal for high and low, initialises the servo, defines the different servo positions, defines the callback functions for the periodic and one-shot functions, and defines the timer ticks to the Systick interrupt
 The corresponding timer.h and pwm.h modules state the functions that are present in each module.
 ### Testing
 To test whether the program is working, in debug mode set breakpoints at:
-- int main(void) to ensure main is reached
+- `int main(void)` to ensure main is reached
-- void Systick_Handler(void) to ensure the interrupt works
+- `void Systick_Handler(void)` to ensure the interrupt works
-- static void LED_ToggleCallback (void), if this function is reached multiple times then the periodic timer works (this is also verified by viewing PE8 on the board)
+- `static void LED_ToggleCallback (void)`, if this function is reached multiple times then the periodic timer works (this is also verified by viewing PE8 on the board)
-- static void LED_OneShotCallback (void), if this function is only stopped at once then the oneshot timer works (also verified by viewing PE9 on the board)
+- `static void LED_OneShotCallback (void)`, if this function is only stopped at once then the oneshot timer works (also verified by viewing PE9 on the board)
 Change the positions in main.c, the period in main.c, and the delay in main.c to verify these functions work by observing how this affects the servo, PE8 and PE9
 ### Notes
 The units were converted from ms to us (where 1 tick is 100us) to allow a more accurate representation of the centre position–and these were represented in timer ticks for the pwm signal and the servo.